FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 ### Amazon SageMaker Data Wrangler
 Data Wrangler is a feature of Amazon SageMaker Studio that provides an end-to-end solution to import, prepare, transform, featurize, and analyze data.
 It allows you to run your own python code.

+Custom transforms are available in Python (PySpark, Pandas) and SQL (PySpark SQL).

 ### Amazon SageMaker Feature Store
 Serves as the single source of truth to store, retrieve, remove, track, share, discover, and control access to features.